 Doctoral degree primarily in counseling, guidance, or related counseling field from a regionally or nationally accredited college/university program, subject to board approval, with 60 semester hours (or 90 quarter hours) and completion of coursework in 10 content areas.

-Minimum of 100 hours of supervision required (50 hours may be group supervision).
+A minimum of 100 hours of supervision is required (50 hours may be group supervision).

-Supervision must be under an LPC that has met the requirements to be a MS Board Qualified Supervisor.
+Supervision must be under an LPC that has met the requirements to be an MS Board Qualified Supervisor.